VioletViolaVi/Milestone-Project-1/README.md

 - Testimonials:
    1. Open the BusyBakes website.
    2. Click on the testimonials link in the navigation bar to jump down to the respective part of the website or scroll down to the testimonials section.
-   3.Make sure that the images of the people, their baked items and their opinions are showcased clearly across the user’s screen.
+   3. Make sure that the images of the people, their baked items and their opinions are showcased clearly across the user’s screen.
    4. Use the W3C Markup Validation Service to check that there are no other coding issues with the testimonials page.
 - Level of difficulty:
    1. Open the BusyBakes website.